sui-foundation/sips/sips/sip-12.md

 ## Specification

-We will add the following functions to the SUI Move framework:
+We will add the following functions to the Sui Move framework:
 ```
 public fun poseidon_bn254(input: vector<u256>): u256
 ```